🌘 ahh.txt đŸ‘»

 🌃 3/13/2025

-I went for a walk tonight, I am not sure why.
+I went for a walk tonight.

 Anyways, I walked for about three hours and bought a tea I did not drink.
 I let it get warm in my pocket and put it in the fridge at home.